The 4 Types of Data Analytics Explained With Examples

 Descriptive analytics is the starting point for understanding data.
 It helps answer the question, "What happened?"
 Whether you're tracking monthly website traffic, summarizing customer feedback, or reviewing sales by region, descriptive analytics gives you the facts in a format that's easy to digest.

-This type of analysis focuses on summarizing historical data—often through dashboards, reports, and visualizations—so teams can quickly spot trends and measure performance.
-It doesn’t explain why something happened or what to do next, but it lays the groundwork for both.
+This type of analysis focuses on summarizing historical data (often through dashboards, reports, and visualizations) so teams can quickly spot trends and measure performance.
+It does not explain why something happened or what to do next.
+But it lays the groundwork for both.

 Descriptive analytics examples